ZSIP/CCMORPH/README.md

 ./example_2011.sh --recount
 ```

 In a similar way, we can test the tools' actions on a second data set - we use the ```example_2017.sh``` script for this.
 Note that this time the points are determined using method 1.
+In both examples, the coordinate reference system used for calculations is EPSG:2180 (metric system).

 ## Notes